 PAYMENT: Buying directly from Askance is done via PayPal.
 You do not need a PayPal account, you can use your credit or debit card as you would with any other online purchase.

-AVAILABLE FORMAT: The Subtle Thief of Youth is available in paperback and is also for Kindle here, and all other eReaders here.
+AVAILABLE FORMAT: The Subtle Thief of Youth is available in paperback direct from Askance and also on Kindle here, and all other eReaders here.

 Please note if you require multiple copies of this book or any Askance title delivered to a single address either in the UK or overseas please contact us.